chiranjeev-chabbi/n-body-gravitational-simulation/README.md

 ## Void formation:

 As denser regions gain mass, their gravitational pull grows exponentially.
-They strip matter away from neighboring areas completely.
+They attract and coagulate matter away from neighboring areas completely.
 This creates massive, empty regions known as Voids.
-The physics transitions into a highly chaotic, non-linear regime where analytical math fails, and computer simulation becomes the only way to predict the outcome
+The physics transitions into a highly chaotic, non linear system where analytical math is insufficient, and computer simulation becomes the only way to predict the outcome

 Therefore the system is a continuously evolving network of mutual influence:

 ## Filaments and nodes:

-Matter fleeing the expanding voids collides and flattens into sheet-like structures, which then collapse further into dense, interconnected Filaments.
-The intersections of these filaments form ultra-dense gravitational wells (Nodes), where massive galaxy clusters would form in the real universe
+Matter fleeing the expanding voids collides and flattens into sheet like structures, which then collapse further into dense, interconnected Filaments.
+The intersections of these filaments form highly dense gravitational wells (Nodes), where massive galaxy clusters would form in the real universe

 # The mathematical Nuance: